petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 Speaking of which, let's add a handler for the `ReceiveTimeout` message type inside the `Asking` method on `GithubCommanderActor`.

 ```
-//add this inside the GithubCommanderActor.Asking method
+// add this inside the GithubCommanderActor.Asking method
-//means at least one actor failed to respond
+// means at least one actor failed to respond
 Receive<ReceiveTimeout>(timeout =>
 {
     _canAcceptJobSender.Tell(new UnableToAcceptJob(_repoJob));